Nooberieno/DnD-Homebrew/content/classes-subclasses/monk.md

 ### Monastic Tradition feature
 At 6th level, you gain one feature granted by your Monastic Tradition.

-{% subclass_feature(subclass="Way of the Curse") %}
-### Cursed Energy Reinforcement
-_6th-level Way of the Curse feature_

-At 6th level, you learn to channel Cursed Energy to bolster your physical abilities.
-As a bonus action, you can spend 2 Ki Points to gain the following benefits for 1 minute:

-1. Your unarmed strikes deal an additional 1d4 force damage.
-2. Your movement speed increases by 10 feet.

-{% end %}

 {% subclass_feature(subclass="Iai Chop") %}
 ### Iai Chop form
 _6th-level Iai Chop feature_